Unrealized Expectations: Comparing AI Methods vs Classical Algorithms for Maximum Independent Set: Benchmarking Classical and AI-inspired Methods for Maximum Independent Set

-\paragraph{Erd\H{o}s-Reny\'i (ER) graph} ~\citep{erdos59a} are random graphs where edges are connected uniformly at random (with a fixed probability or number of edges).
-We vary $2$ parameters for ER graphs, number of nodes $n$ and average degree $d$, by fixing number of edges at $\frac{nd}{2}$.
-Previous works~\citep{boether_dltreesearch_2022,ahn2020learning, sun2023difusco, zhang2023let, alkhouri2024dataless} used it as test graphs for MIS, though without varying parameters as we did.
+\looseness=-1\paragraph{Erd\H{o}s-Reny\'i (ER) graphs} ~\citep{erdos59a} are random graphs where edges are connected uniformly at random (with a given probability or a fixed number of edges).
+We vary $2$ parameters for ER graphs, number of nodes $n$ and average degree $d$, by fixing the number of edges at $\frac{nd}{2}$.
+Previous benchmark~\citep{boether_dltreesearch_2022} and algorithms~\citep{ahn2020learning, sun2023difusco, zhang2023let, alkhouri2024dataless} used it as test graphs for MIS, though without varying parameters as we did.

+\paragraph{Barab\'asi–Albert (BA) graphs} ~\citep{albert2002statistical} are random graphs generated by a probabilistic growth process, mimicking real-world networks such as Internet, citation networks, and social networks~\citep{albert2002statistical, radicchi2011citation}.
+For BA graphs, we vary $2$ parameters: number of nodes $n$ and parameter $m$ (not number of edges).
+The average degree of BA graphs can be approximated as $2m$.

+\paragraph{RB graphs} RB graphs are derived from Model~RB~\citep{xu2000exact}, a random constraint satisfaction problem (CSP) model.
+RB graphs are considered difficult instances for MIS due to their structured randomness and high solution hardness.
+We use two datasets from \citet{zhang2023let} (also used in \citet{sanokowskidiffusion}), \texttt{RB-small} (200--300 nodes) and \texttt{RB-large} (800--1200 nodes), to benchmark learning-based solvers.

+\paragraph{Real-world graphs} We pick REDDIT-MULTI-5K and COLLAB~\citep{yanardag2015deep} from TUDataset website~\citep{Morris+2020}, since they have enough graphs for training and graph sizes not too small.
+REDDIT-MULTI-5K has $508.52$ average nodes and $594.87$ average edges.
+They are mostly very sparse graphs.
+COLLAB has $74.49$ average nodes and 2457.78 average edges.
+They are mostly small but dense graphs.